-For decades, Bishop James Cuffee – a missionary passionate about spreading Christ in a region ripped by war and poverty – dreamt of building a medical center in the remote area of Kpanjah, Liberia.
+For decades, Bishop James Cuffee – a missionary passionate about spreading Christ in a region gripped with war and poverty – dreamt of building a medical center in the remote area of Kpanjah, Liberia.
 Early in 2015, this vision was brought to life with the completion of the Kpanjah Medical Center.
 On October 4, 2015, a shipping container sailed across the ocean from New York to Africa, holding Bibles, medical supplies, and food for these people.

 Since then, Bishop Cuffee and Kingdom Road Project have been busy.
 Here are just a few of the ways that God has blessed in Liberia:

 - Completion of a water tower at the medical center site

 - Construction of a storage warehouse for medical supplies

 - A motorcycle for the transportation of medical staff and patients

 - A major vehicle overhaul (making it possible to transport people and supplies through the region’s rough terrain)

 - Construction of on-site housing for doctors and nurses on staff at the center